Maromas Cemetery in Middletown, CT

 Maromas Cemetery Before-and-After

-ABOVE: Maromas Cemetery from June 2016 before we moved to Middletown.
+ABOVE: Maromas Cemetery from June 2016 before we moved to Middletown and began the restoration process.
 On the left side of the photo, the dilapidated grave of baby Lewie Otis (nephew of Daniel Otis) can be seen.
 Behind that is the upright, yet lichen-stained grave of Daniel Otis, followed by his father's (Erastus Otis) broken in half gravestone that is leaning against the tree.
 The gravestone is all black with grime and biological growth.

-ABOVE: Maromas Cemetery from April 2022 (similar angle to the June 2016 photo).
+ABOVE: Maromas Cemetery from April 2022 after our little restoration group got our hands on it!
+This photo is of a similar angle to the June 2016 photo.
 Look at the difference!
 Many gravestones have been restored and cleaned, veteran flag markers have been placed (by myself, my son, and Melaine Butler Smigel), spring flowers have been planted, and trees have been cut.

 Erastus S. Otis; Gravestone Before-and-After (Father of Daniel H. Otis)